Exponential stability of data-driven nonlinear MPC based on input/output models: Stability analysis

+\end{proposition} \karl{This proposition verifies cost detectability with the storage function~$W$.
+In particular, recursive application of~\eqref{eq:storage_inequality} ensures that bounded cumulative costs ensure convergence of the state to zero.
+This connection will be crucial in the theoretical analysis to \karl{establish} stability of the MPC scheme, which minimizes the input-output cost $\ell$.
+Note that Proposition~\ref{prop:cost_detect} holds for any system in NARX form of \eqref{eq:NARX:sys} including the surrogate models $\F_\mathrm{y}, \F_\mathrm{x}$}.

-Since the MPC algorithm does not include terminal conditions, the stability proof utilizes the following cost controllability condition adapted from~\cite[Assumption~2]{KohlZeil23}. \begin{assumption}[Cost controllability] The system~\eqref{eq:NARX:sys} with stage cost~\eqref{eq:stagecosts} is \textit{cost controllable} on the set~$\Omega$, i.e., there exists a monotonically increasing and bounded sequence $(B_{N})_{N \in \mathbb{N}_0}$ such that, for every $\hat{x} \in \Omega$ and every $N \in \mathbb{N}$, there exists a control sequence $\mathbf{u} \in \mathbb{U}^N$ that satisfies the growth bound
+Since the MPC algorithm does not include terminal conditions, the stability proof utilizes the following cost controllability condition adapted from~\cite[Assumption~2]{KohlZeil23}. \begin{assumption}[Cost controllability] System~\eqref{eq:NARX:sys} is \textit{cost controllable} with stage cost~\eqref{eq:stagecosts} on the set~$\Omega$, i.e., there exists a monotonically increasing bounded sequence $(B_{N})_{N \in \mathbb{N}_0}$ such that, for every $\hat{x} \in \Omega$ and every $N \in \mathbb{N}$, there exists a control sequence $\mathbf{u} \in \mathbb{U}^N$ satisfying the growth bound

 \end{assumption} Cost controllability with a quadratic cost $\ell$ means that the system can be exponentially stabilized to the origin.
-Compared to the positive-definite-cost case \cite{grune2017nonlinear}, we cannot have only the stage cost $\ell$ on the right hand side, see \cite{KohlZeil23} for a discussion.
+Compared to the positive-definite-cost case \cite{grune2017nonlinear}, we cannot have only the stage cost $\ell$ on the right hand side, see \cite{KohlZeil23} for an in-depth discussion.

-In the following, we show that if the system under control is cost controllable, then the same property is preserved by the surrogate model, and vice versa.
-This proposition follows the same lines of reasoning of \cite[Proposition 1]{schimperna2025data}, but it is adapted to the positive semi-definite stage cost case, and, thus, it makes use of the cost detectability function $W$ defined in~\eqref{eq:storage_equality}.
+In the following, we show that, if the system under control is cost controllable, then the same property is preserved by the surrogate model, and vice versa.
+This proposition follows \karl{a similar reasoning like} \cite[Proposition 1]{schimperna2025data}. \karl{However, since the stage cost is only semi-definite, it cannot be used to bound the state prediction error, and the cost detectability function $W$ has to be used instead}.

 \begin{proposition} Let Assumptions~\ref{asm:model:properties} and~\ref{asm:cost:controllability} hold.
-Then, for given $\bar{N}$, the growth bound~\eqref{eq:growthbound} is satisfied for the surrogate model~\eqref{eq:NARX:sur} on~$\Omega$ for all $N \in [1:\bar{N}]$ uniformly in $\varepsilon$, i.e., there exists a monotonically increasing sequence $(B_{N}^\varepsilon)_{N \in [1:\bar{N}]}$ parametrized in~$\varepsilon$ such that, for each pair $(\hat{x},N) \in \Omega \times [1:\bar{N}]$, there exists $\mathbf{u} \in \mathbb{U}^N$ satisfying
+Then, for given $\bar{N}$, the growth bound~\eqref{eq:growthbound} is satisfied for the surrogate model~\eqref{eq:NARX:sur} on~$\Omega$ for all $N \in [1:\bar{N}]$ uniformly in $\varepsilon$, i.e., there exists a monotonically increasing sequence $(B_{N}^\varepsilon)_{N \in [1:\bar{N}]}$, parametrized in~$\varepsilon$, such that, for each pair ${(\hat{x},N) \in \Omega \times [1:\bar{N}]}$, there exists $\mathbf{u} \in \mathbb{U}^N$ satisfying